 Orange marries the fierceness of red and the cheerfulness of yellow, often being associated with the following: youth, vitality, friendliness, casualness, playfulness, determination, creativity, humor, stimulation, affordability.

 Orange increases oxygen supply to the brain, producing an invigorating effect and stimulating mental activity.
 It is not as aggressive as red, but is still associated with warmth and familiarity as orange is also the color of fall and harvest.
-Orange evokes energy and playfulness, which is why it often used by brands targeted towards young people.
+Orange evokes energy and playfulness, which is why it is often used by brands targeted towards young people.

 Yellow has the advantage of being both light and bold at the same time, often being associated with: optimism, happiness, cheerfulness, hope, loyalty, youth, energy, warmth, enlightenment, brightness.